Bostanabad-Research-Group/GP-for-pde-solving/README.md

 Alternatively, you can also simply run the files `main_singleoutput.py` or `main_multioutput.py` in your compiler.

-To modify additional settings such as the number of layers in the neural network, optimizer, mean function, etc., please refer to the respective sections inside each main file.
+To modify additional settings such as the number of layers in the neural network, optimizer, mean function, etc., please see each main file.

 ## Citation
 If you use this code or find our work interesting, please cite the following paper: